-LDL is the “bad” cholesterol – its concentration is associated with higher risk of disease, against which the HDL is thought to reflect the removal from your bloodstream, making it the ‘good’ cholesterol.
+LDL is the “bad” cholesterol – its concentration is associated with higher risk of disease.
+HDL, in turn, is thought to contribute to the removal of cholesterol from your bloodstream, making it the “good” kind.

 Here are some quick tips on what you can do in terms of your diet to help keep your cholesterol levels down:

 - Eat fewer foods with saturated and trans fats.
 Saturated fat comes mostly from animal products, and is solid at room temperature.
 This would include butter and the fat on meat.
 Trans fats are created when oils are partially hydrogenated to make them more commercially viable.
 Foods to avoid would include full-cream dairy products, hard margarines, butter, fatty meat, processed meats such as sausages, and coconut and palm oils.

 - Eat more mono-unsaturated fatty acids.
 Found in avocadoes and olive oil, these are high in kilojoules, so consume them only in moderate amounts.
 These fats should preferably replace other fats in the diet, and may be increased even further provided there’s no weight gain and that other essential foods aren’t displaced from the diet.

 - Check food labels.
 Many processed and baked products contain undesirable amounts of fat, but this isn’t always obvious.
 Get into the habit of checking the ingredients in products such as chocolate, sweets, cakes, desserts, biscuits and baked goods.
 Many pre-prepared foods and processed meats contain significant amounts of fat and also high sodium levels.
 The latter can increase your blood pressure.
 Go for products that contain zero trans fats.